-For the safety of children, please refrain from bringing pets (especially dogs) out of your vehicle when picking up your child.
+For the safety of children, please refrain from bringing family pets (especially dogs) when dropping off or picking up your child(ren).
 This is often a hectic time for the children and the teachers.
 Pets are not always predictable!

 Field Trips